leealj/biof509_final/README.md

-# Cell type annotations of scRNA-seq data with SVM and ANN
+# scRNA-seq cell type predictions with SVM and ANN
 Applied Machine Learning Final Project:

 The sctype() class gives you the option of training either an SVM or an ANN to make cell type predictions